srinath-iyer/Drawing-Bot/README.md

   - `bot.py`: A low level library that deals with robot control and direct microcontroller communication as well as simple controls functions so you can focus on developing higher-complexity algorithms.
   - `main.py` and `boot.py`: ESP32 native files that are run upon startup.
   - `script.py`: A canvas for the user to write and test their own commands and methods.
-- `In Progress` HTML/JS/CSS: Implementation of a socket web server for a User Interface and diagnostic dashboard.
+- HTML/JS/CSS: Implementation of a socket web server for a User Interface and diagnostic dashboard.

 <!-- Getting Started -->
 ## 	:toolbox: Getting Started